-Honduran Caravan Crosses Guatemala On Its Way To U.S.
+Honduran Caravan Crosses Guatemala, Traveling Toward U.S.

-Hundreds of Honduran migrants have crossed the Guatemalan border as they make their way toward the United States.
+Hundreds of Honduran migrants have crossed the Guatemalan border as they travel in the direction of the United States.

 The group that reached Guatemala yesterday is the first wave of a caravan that could consist of thousands.
 It's the first national border crossed by the migrants on their journey that started Monday night.